Marvin-Brouwer/Async-C-101/Readme.md

 [Browse ./books/](./books/) to start reading.
 The chapters are not necessarily in a particular order.
 However, 1 through 4 build up towards 4.

+Feel free to pull down the repo locally, you'll see that all the code actually run. (plus the pdf loads inline)

 ## Some useful resources

 - [Async expert course](https://asyncexpert.com/)